Logon27/Project-VizNet/README.md

 **NOTE:** The first Dense layer must have 2 inputs.
 And the final Dense layer must have 1 output.
 The number of outputs of the previous Dense layer must match the number of inputs in the subsequent layer

 ## Running The Program Via Exe
 I have compiled a Windows executable for Project Viznet.
 You should just be able to download the executable called ```ProjectViznet-X.X.X.exe``` from the ```dist``` folder and run it locally.
 It will open a console window along with the visualization program itself.
 This console will give you epoch and error information when the network is training.
+Windows may give you a warning screen when trying to run the program.
+This is just because I didn't purchase a publisher certificate to distribute the executable.

 ## Compiling And Running From Source
 Use QT designer to modify the dialog.ui file.